 Agreed Value Is Essential

-Given the bespoke nature of each Rolls-Royce, agreed-value cover is worth considering to protect the full specification value.
+Given the bespoke nature of each Rolls-Royce, agreed-value cover is critical.
 Review the agreed amount annually.

 3